jporeilly/LDC--Installation/02 Pre-flight/preflight.md

 The following playbooks configure the cluster nodes and installs k8s-1.18.10 using kubespray-2.14.

-Prerequisites for the CentOS7 machines:
+Prerequisites for the Ubuntu 20.04LTS machines:
 * A public key generated on your Ansible Controller
 * Key copied to hosts
 * SSH passwordless access on Nodes with root permissions